Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Methods

 \item Draw $\bm{\theta}_Y^{(i)}$ from $p(\bm{\theta}_Y | \mathbf{Y}_{obs}, \mathbf{Y}_{mis}^{(i-1)}, \mathbf{X}_{obs}, \mathbf{X}_{mis}^{(i)})$ \item Let $k = 1, ..., K$ index the $Y_{c,t}$ in $\mathbf{Y}_{mis}$.
 For each $k$, draw $Y^{(i)}_{k}$ from

-\end{enumerate} The total number of iterations $n_{iter}$ used in the estimation phase is determined based on convergence diagnostics such as inspection of trace plots and evaluation of the diagnostics of \citet{RafteryLewis1996} and \citet{GelmanRubin1992}.
-Complete details of the MCMC algorithm can be found in the Appendix.
+\end{enumerate} The total number of iterations $n_{iter}$ used in the estimation phase is determined based on convergence diagnostics such as inspection of trace plots and evaluation of the diagnostics of \cite{RafteryLewis1996} and \cite{GelmanRubin1992}.
+Complete details of the MCMC algorithm can be found in Section 2 of the Supplementary Material (\cite{LiuRaftery2025}).